BloodyMach/RobloxToSteamLibrary/README.md

 This is a fork of [ImDarkTom/RobloxToDesktopShortcut](https://github.com/ImDarkTom/RobloxToDesktopShortcut).

-It extends the original project by adding **Steam Integration**, allowing you to launch Roblox games directly from your Steam Library.
+It adapts the project for **Steam**, allowing you to launch Roblox games directly from your Steam Library.

 ## Features